 - sudo nano [gives yourself superuser privileges to run the nano editor]

-This is also an essential command to know.
-It is used to make directories.
-It has easy to remember syntax too which will help some.
-It is pretty self explanatory.
-It has a bunch of options so look at the manual page for them if you are curious or have a need.
+This is also one of those essential Linux commands to know.
+It is used to make directories and has easy to remember syntax which will help.
+Mkdir is pretty self explanatory and has a bunch of options.
+So look at the manual page for them if you are curious or have a need.

 This is the copy command.
-It’s an essential Linux command that you will use often.
+It’s one of the essential Linux commands that you will use often.
 It will copy files or directories to whatever location you designate.
 There are many options available.
 For a full list just use [man cp] in a terminal.
 I will go over the ones I think are most important.
 The -a option is for archiving and tries to preserve permissions.
 The -r option is again for recursively copying directory contents over to another directory.

 As you can see I did a [ls] command to show the current contents.
 Then I used [cp] with the -ra options to make a new file with a new name.
 Then I did another [ls] command to show that it did work.

 This is a quite useful utility.
 When working in a command line environment it is sometimes harder to know what a certain file is.
 This command will give you details of the file argument without having to resort to using a gui.
 It gives important details of whatever it is.
 The arguments will be the file you want information of.
 As you can see it says whether it is text or a directory.
 I also showed that you can have multiple options per line.
 It gives a nice output in the order that you asked.

 grep “jason” error_log [searches for any mention of the word “jason” in the file error_log]